mariahgaoiran/mariahgaoiran.github.io/essays/SemanticUI.md

 Being the only UI framework I've used, I can't compare Semantic UI to other frameworks to assess it's worth.
 I do believe, however, that getting accustomed to this framework will take time an practice.
 Time and practice I am willing to commit because the result so far, while slow, have been much more rich and interesting than the html/css pages I've been creating.
 Hopefully, with this framework, I can create web pages I am proud of.
 <hr>

 Luckily, I was able to achieve my wishes in that last paragraph.
-While not as sparkling as I thought it would be, Semantic UI allowed for quick creation of a chic webpage.
+While not as sparkling as I thought it would be, Semantic UI allowed for quick creation of a chic web page.
 It was put to good use in my ICS 314 software engineering project, [Collaborative Study](https://mariahgaoiran.github.io/projects/CS).
 While I do find it handy, it would be nice to explore other frameworks beyond it.